tjresearch/research-mikail/README.md

 Computer

-With the latest stable rust toolchain from rustup, run `cargo run --release` to compile and run
+With the latest stable rust toolchain from rustup, run `cargo run --release` to compile and run, compiling will probably take >10 minutes the first time because of all the dependencies.

 # Screenshots:
 //TODO